 How to Access and Review your Degree Audit Report

 Satisfactory Academic Progress (SAP)

-Student services, including things like academic advising, tutoring, financial aid and counseling will be delivered remotely.
+As the academic schedule gets finalized, we will also be reviewing our student services plan to identify which services may return to campus for fall semester 2021.
+Currently, student services, including things like academic advising, tutoring, financial aid and counseling will be delivered remotely.
 Services are available over the phone or via virtual meeting.
 A complete list of contacts and additional details can be found on our website.

 Remote Student Service Options